 Pregnancy Week 1 Development

 Because the date of conception can be difficult for most women to pinpoint, pregnancy is actually measured from the start of your last period, and assumes conception roughly two weeks later.
+That means when you’re “40 weeks pregnant,” your baby has actually only existed 38-ish weeks.

 Confused yet?
 Of course you are.
 Science does that.

 Anyway, week 1 is literally just your period.
 This is your body getting rid of the last egg that dropped and wasn’t fertilized.
+Your symptoms will include bloating, irritability, lower abdominal pain, and bleeding profusely from your vagina.
+You’ve lived through week 1 a thousand times already, so you should be well prepared!

-If you have an underlying medical issue that contributed to your weight gain, such as PCOS, then you’ll probably find it more difficult to get pregnant; but so will a healthy-weight woman with fibroids or ovarian cysts.
+If you’re worried your chances of getting pregnant are reduced because you’re overweight, those fears are likely unfounded.
+If you have an underlying medical issue that contributed to your weight gain, such as PCOS, then you’ll probably find it more difficult to get pregnant.
+But so will a healthy-weight woman with fibroids or ovarian cysts.

+Also, being overweight or obese doesn’t automatically mean your baby will have health problems.
 Even at over 260 pounds for each pregnancy, I never had high cholesterol, never developed gestational diabetes, and only had high blood pressure near the end of my second pregnancy.

+My children, eight and five years old, are both of average weight and have no health issues related to obesity.
 The correlation of obesity in children with mothers who are obese likely has more to do with the passing on of poor lifestyle choices (overeating, poor food choices, and sedentariness) than just being inside an obese woman’s womb.
+Learning how to make better food and exercise choices that you can teach your child will help prevent that cycle!

 One way to improve your chances of getting pregnant if you are overweight is to make lifestyle changes that help you lose weight; losing just 5% of your body weight has proven to show significant improvements in fertility.